 - Parables teach us what God values and how God views the world.

 - Parables entertain, inform, and motivate the listener.

 - Parables reveal the abounding wisdom of the counsel of Christ!

-In order to support you in your personal study of Christ’s stories, we’ve created a free 4-week parables Bible study.
+In order to support you in your personal study of Christ’s stories, we’ve created a free 7-week parables Bible study.

-This e-mail based Bible Study consists of twenty lessons delivered over the course of four weeks (with two rest days each week).
+This e-mail-based Bible Study consists of thirty-five lessons delivered over the course of seven weeks (with two rest days each week).

 All you need to complete our free parables Bible study is 15-minutes per day, an e-mail address, and an open heart.